-When it comes to estimating the cost of car insurance in Hawaii, personal factors like your age, driving record, ZIP code and the type of vehicle you own or drive matter.
+In Hawaii, estimating the cost of car insurance depends on factors like your age, driving history, ZIP code, and the type of vehicle you own, all of which significantly impact your rates.

 - Car insurance calculator is a valuable tool in estimating the cost of car insurance in Hawaii.